ftl-mv-translation/ftl-mv-translation/snippets/ci-nightly-body.md

 | Translated MV(This mod)
 |
 | Any other MV addon(optional)
-|
+v
 ```

 > [!CAUTION]
-> Do NOT patch original MV assets and data.
+> Do NOT patch the original MV assets and data with this translated one.
+We bundle translated assets and data into one file, so you only need to patch this file (or this file with addons) to play MV.

 Run FTL and select your language in options.
 Now you can play MV in your mother tongue!